Psychology 103 - Physiological Psychology » Spring 2022 » Final Exam

 "Stroke" commonly refers to

-B. cancerous brain tumors of sudden onset.
+B. closed-head injuries of sudden onset.

-C. closed-head injuries of sudden onset.
+C. cerebrovascular disorders of sudden onset.

 Question #50